On the Strong Equivalences for LPMLN Programs: Computational Complexities

 For the only-if direction, suppose $(X,Y)$ is an SE-model of $P$, $Z = \phi((X,Y))$, we need to show that $Z$ is a model of $\ptrans{U}{P}$.
 Since $X \subseteq Y$ and both $X$ and $Y$ are consistent, by the construction of $Z$, it is easy to show that $Z \models \Gamma(U)$.
 For each rule $w:r \in P$, if $w:r \not\in P_Y$ i.e. $Y \not\models w:r$, we have $b^+(r) \subseteq Y$, $b^-(r) \cap Y = \emptyset$, and $h(r) \cap Y = \emptyset$.
 By the construction of $Z$, we have $Z \not\models \delta_2(r)$, hence, $Z \models \deltar{r}$.
 If rule $w:r \in P_Y$ i.e. $Y \models w:r$, we have $Z \models \delta_2(r)$.
 If $b^-(r) \cap Y \neq \emptyset$, it is easy to check that $Z \models \delta_1(r)$.
 Hence, $Z \models \deltar{r}$.
 If $b^-(r) \cap Y = \emptyset$, let $r'$ be the rule that is obtained from $r$ by removing its negative body.
 Since $X \models \lglred{P}{Y}$, we have $X \models r'$, which means $Z \models \delta_1(r)$.
 Therefore, $Z \models\deltar{r}$.

 Combining the above results, we have shown that $Z$ is a model of $\ptrans{U}{P}$.

-Above results show that the semi-strong equivalence checking for \lpmln programs $P$ and $Q$ can be reduced to checking whether the propositional formula $(\ptrans{U}{P}) \leftrightarrow (\ptrans{U}{Q})$ is a tautology, which is in co-NP.
-Therefore, it proves the co-NP-membership of the semi-strong equivalence checking in \lpmlnend. \end{proof}
+Above results show that the semi-strong equivalence checking for \lpmln programs $P$ and $Q$ can be reduced to checking whether the propositional formula of the form \eqref{eq:lpmln-to-tautology} is a tautology, which is in co-NP.

-For \lpmln programs $P$ and $Q$, Theorem \ref{thm:complexity-se} shows that deciding $P \equiv_{s, s} Q$ is co-NP-complete.
+Therefore, it proves the co-NP-membership of the semi-strong equivalence checking in \lpmlnend. \end{proof} For \lpmln programs $P$ and $Q$, Theorem \ref{thm:complexity-se} shows that deciding $P \equiv_{s, s} Q$ is co-NP-complete.
 To decide $P \equiv_{s, p} Q$, we need to additionally check the relationships among the weights of SE-models.
 For an interpretation $X$, we can proceed rule by rule, and check whether each rule can be satisfied by $X$, therefore, computing $P_X$ and $Q_X$ is feasible in polynomial time, which means computing $W(P, X)$ and $W(Q, X)$ can also be done in polynomial time.
 By Lemma \ref{lem:XX-lse-model-LM}, every total SE-interpretation is an SE-model of an \lpmln program.
 Therefore, for the weights checking, we can guess two interpretations $X$ and $Y$ and check whether $W(P, X) / W(Q, X) \neq W(P, Y) / W(Q, Y)$, which means deciding $P \equiv_{s, p} Q$ is in co-NP.
 Since checking weights and checking semi-strong equivalence are independent, we have following results.

 \begin{cor} For \lpmln programs $P$ and $Q$, deciding $P \equiv_{s, p} Q$ is co-NP-complete. \end{cor}

 For the p-strong equivalence under the SSM semantics, the weight checking is similar to above discussion, therefore, it is in co-NP.
 For the semi-strong equivalence under the SSM semantics, the proof of co-NP-hardnees of Theorem \ref{thm:complexity-se} is still available, therefore, deciding semi-strong equivalence under the SSM semantics is co-NP-hard.
 To show the co-NP-membership, we slightly modify the proof of co-NP-membership of Theorem \ref{thm:complexity-se}.
 The only difference between the two kinds of \lpmln semantics is that hard rules cannot be violated under the SSM semantics.
 Therefore, for an \lpmln program $P$, we define $\Delta'(P)$ as